 Such HIRS are especially concentrating on educating young scientists, preparing them very well for the future challenges with conveying crucial competences and international soft skills and knowledge.
 Having the former CMS wide Young Scientist Chair on board is opening unique chances to create a very fruitful and successful environment for the growth of the scientists in this envisaged HIRS.

 It is envisaged to build a strong triangle between DESY - JINR - CERN, the three national laboratories in Russia, Germany and Europe.
 Therefore, it is guaranteed, that the students will receive a broad scope and excellent infrastructure for their training and their own scientific activity.
 A perfect preparation for a future bright career.
 The envisaged PI will be Kerstin Borras, who will have finished her W2/W3 Helmholtz Professorship program by then and is participating part-time in this HRJRG.
 With her connection to the RWTH Aachen University a strong tie to a German University will be built.
+In order to avoid double funding of similar projects the envisaged HIRS will cover additional topics and a broader scope and pursue the topics of this Helmholtz-RSF Joint project after the end of its duration.

 2.8 Descriptions of proposed investigations involving experiments on humans, human materials or animals